 - Luxury Chalet (5+ bedrooms): CHF 25,000 – CHF 60,000+ (peak season)

 These figures reflect furnished, short- or mid-term leases during high-demand periods, particularly in neighborhoods like Oberbort, Bissen, and Grund.
-Properties with ski-in/ski-out access or panoramic views command premium rates and have high rebooking rates from recurring guests.
+Properties with ski-in and ski-out access or panoramic views command premium rates and benefit from high rebooking rates among returning guests who treat the property as their personal alpine residence.

 Rental Yield Performance and Tenant Profiles

-Gross rental yields in Gstaad vary significantly depending on property profile and management structure:
+Gross rental yields in Gstaad vary considerably depending on property profile and management structure.
+Here’s a realistic picture of what you can expect across different asset types.

 - Prime Yield Zones: Saanen, Rougemont, Lauenen (3.0%–4.2%)